ucsf-web-services/ucsf_pattern_library/source/_patterns/00-base/utilities/spacing.md

 To implement no-space-left, use the markup structure shown here, with the class no-space-left.
 To implement space-left-small use the markup structure shown here, with the class space-left-small.
 To implement space-left, use the markup structure shown here, with the space-left.
-To implement pace-left-large, use the markup structure shown here, with the class pace-left-large.
+To implement space-left-large, use the markup structure shown here, with the class pace-left-large.